iwasz/cpp-can-isotp/README.md

 The important thing to note here is that not all of them are used at the same time but rather, depending on addressing encoder (i.e. one of the addressing modes) used, a subset is used.

+# Platform speciffic remarks
+## Arduino
+I successfully ported and tested this library to Arduino (see examples directory).
+Currently only [autowp/arduino-mcp2515](https://github.com/autowp/arduino-mcp2515) CAN implementation is supported.
+Be sure to experiment with separation time (use ```TransportProtocol::setSeparationTime```) to be sure that your board can keep up with receiving fast CAN frames bursts.

 # (part of the tutorial)
 ISO messages can be moved, copied or passed by reference_wrapper (std::ref) if move semantics arent implemented for your ISO message class.